nissejokke/serverless/README.md

 Serverless hosting of Deno typescript code running in docker using kubernetes.

-- Deploys function in under 20s
+- Deploys typescript functions in under 20 seconds
 - Runs isolated in docker
 - Auto scales depending on load
 - Cli and http apies to manage functions